 Yes.
 Believe it or not I have just skimmed the surface of this issue and talked about the most basic issues.
 There are actually quite a few more subtle legal and economic issues involved with notes, each of which have the potential to be equally important, especially for entrepreneurs.
 For people seeking more detail, I recommend some great writing by VC Mark Suster on this topic as well as some of the other pieces he links to.

 Notes are just not a good way to invest and it is really a shame that they have become a market standard and the only way a lot of rounds can get done.
+For more on debt vs. equity and all of the variations, check out Overview of Early Stage Deal Structures.

 Want to learn more about building an angel portfolio and developing the key skills needed to make great investments?
 Download Angel 101: A Primer for Angel Investors and Angel 201: The 4 Critical Skills Every Angel Should Master for free, or purchase our books at Amazon.com.